 The Salzburg Festival, one of the world’s most distinguished events of its kind, was initiated in 1920 as a peace project and ushered in Austria’s long festival tradition.
 A fixture on the cultural calendar that is no less spectacular is the venerable Bregenz Festival, whose opera productions are held on the world’s largest floating stage.

-Austrian festivals offer something for every taste, ranging from the Styriarte, directed by the legendary conductor Nikolaus Harnoncourt, and Burgenland’s Franz Liszt Festival and Haydn Festival to the Tirolean Festival Erl.
+Austrian festivals offer something for every taste, ranging from the Styriarte, creasted by the late Nikolaus Harnoncourt, and Burgenland’s Franz Liszt Festival and Haydn Festival to the Tirolean Festival Erl.
 The Schubertiade, held in the Vorarlberg towns of Hohenems and Schwarzenberg, is regarded as the world’s most important Schubert festival, while at Grafenegg Castle, only a forty-minute drive from Vienna, one can experience internationally acclaimed classical artists at the summer concerts of Musikfestival Grafenegg held on the castle grounds.

 Other events succeed brilliantly in brooking the divide between traditional and contemporary music, such as the Carinthian Summer music festival, or the more progressive Donaufestival in Krems, which astonishes and inspires with its exciting blend of modern dance, drama and offbeat music.
 These events take visitors far off the beaten musical path, as does the “Glatt und Verkehrt” festival, whose program rediscovers Austria’s own musical roots while exploring the traditions of other cultures as well.
 The Ars Electronica in Linz is another prominent event that is consciously border-transcending and forward-looking.